Rage (T'Pau album): Canadian version

 Although the final album was accepted by T'Pau's record company and released in October 1988, it was felt that a "harder" sounding or more guitar-based album would be better for the North American market.
 As a result, in early 1989 (and following the "Rage Across Europe" tour) the band went back into the studio to produce a new version of Rage.
 However, despite the extra work the album was, ultimately, not released in the US and therefore has become known as the "Canadian" version.

 The Canadian release came out almost a year later than the UK version with four songs noticeably remixed: "Arms of Love", "Only the Lonely", "Running Away", and "Island".
 "This Girl" was omitted.
 The most different sounding track is "Island" which almost sounds like a different song - mainly due to the fact that it was entirely re-recorded with a different producer (Gary Langan & T'Pau) at The Manor Studio.
-Reviewers have commented that the UK version is the weaker of the two, as is the case with the other UK song versions as well.
 The artwork is also totally different on the Canadian album with a solo photograph of lead singer Carol Decker and block lettering on the front.

 The song "Only the Lonely" on the UK album has the lyrics "and here we go spending our money, Filling the house with things we hope will bring us happiness again" at the end of the first verse, but they have been omitted from the remixed version on the Canadian album.
 This remixed and slightly shorter version of the song was also used for its UK and Canadian single releases (listed as "The Guitar Remix" on the single's cover and accompanied by a rockier, extended "Nightmare Mix" on the 12" and CD singles, and was presumably prepared as a radio edit to take listeners more quickly to the chorus.

 Critical reception

 In positive review of 12 August 1989 Rob Garner of RPM pointed that "remarkably bland input of the band does nothing more than provide a background for Carol Decker's elastic vocals.
 She once again impresses with her energetic and very personal style."
 Taking in consideration that Decker "penned all but one track" Garner concluded that the album could be considered as her solo work.
-In the end reviewer summarized: "A more spectacular support team could have made her a spectacular album.
+The reviewer summarized: "A more spectacular support team could have made her a spectacular album.
 As it stands Decker is trapped inside this 'good' record."